-1 INTRODUCTION
+1 Introduction

-Error-diffusion (ED) is originally a halftoning technique that quantizes a multi-level image to a binary one while preserving its visual appearance through diffusing the quantization error of one pixel to its neighborhood (Floyd and Steinberg, 1976).
+Error-diffusion (ED) is originally a halftoning technique that quantizes a multilevel image to a binary one while preserving its visual appearance through diffusing the quantization error of one pixel to its neighborhood [7].
 It is widely used in the industry of printing and displaying, and also an important sampling algorithm working on discrete domain.
-Some researchers extend its usage into digital geometry processing (Alliez et al., 2002).
+Moreover, some researchers extend its usage into digital geometry processing [1].

-Previous research mainly focused on the behavior of error-diffusion sampling over a single channel of input signal (Ulichney, 1988; Ostromoukhov, 2001; Zhou and Fang, 2003; Chang et al., 2009).
+Previous research mainly focused on the behavior of error-diffusion sampling over a single channel of input signal [4,14,18,22].
 However, there are cases where multiple channels of input signal need to be sampled simultaneously, while certain ideal properties such as blue-noise are also required for all the sampling output of these channels.